WWDC 2019: Apple's Marzipan is actually Project Catalyst and means more iPad apps on your Mac

 apps on your Mac.
 Announced at

 developer conference, WWDC 2019, Project Catalyst will help developers bring

-At the end of Apple's WWDC presentation last year, the company gave a sneak peek of its effort to, reportedly code-named Project Marzipan.
+At the end of Apple's WWDC presentation last year, the company gave a sneak peek of its effort to make it easy to take apps developed for iOS devices to Macs, reportedly code-named Project Marzipan.
 Apple's Senior VP of Software Engineering Craig Federighi announced the effort as Project Catalyst during his MacOS Catalina presentation at WWDC 2019.